H-ZeX/FTP-Implement/README.md

 #### Result

+- My tester and server run in same machine.
 - In my computer(Intel i7-8550U, 16G memory, no SSD), when the `StressTest.MaxCmdConnectionCnt` below **`10240`**, the test will run success, and using linux's `ftp` command to communicate with the server while run the test, it response fast.
 - If set the tester as follows
   ```properties